dim-ghub/Minecraft-Wallbash/README.md

 5. **Add Mode**
    - If run with `-a`, will prompt you to enter new resource pack directories
    - Accepts multiple entries until the you enter `done`
-   - Prompts the user to immediately run the script (defaults to "yes")
+   - Prompts you to immediately run the script (defaults to "yes")

 ---